Littlephant is created by designer, illustrator and author Camilla Lundsten and was launched in 2012.

 In 1994 I attended Beckman’s School of Design in Stockholm, where I trained in Graphic Design, Communication and Product Design.
 Paralleled with my education I worked with Interior Design and Product Development.

-I´m also a mother to my son Tintin, a fantastic energetic five year old boy.
+I´m also a mother to my son Tintin, a fantastic energetic boy who have taught me about life more than most people.
 When working with products for babies, kids and parents I can related to my life experience as a parent, children´s needs and their unlimited imagination.

 I had always wanted to work with clever products for both grown ups and kids, merging the two, for example making it joyful to share the space at home and when on the go.
 Simplifying everyday life with objects that are pedagogical, practical, produced in harmony with nature as much as we can and to boost peoples creativity.
 Like home decoration, accessories and children´s products.

 Through Littlephant I get the power to care about all those things and provide people with sensible long lasting objects.
-It´s our company and we don´t have to compromise on quality, content or beliefs, we can and want to be stubborn, both me and my business partner Marie Ericsson.
+It´s my company and I don´t have to compromise on quality, content or beliefs, we can and want to be stubborn and make things with heart and soul.

-Today we are a team of great people working together from the Head Office in Stockholm, and with our collaborators in Japan, France and Great Britain but Littlephant is represented all over the world through our retailers.
+Today we are a small team of great people working together from the Studio in Stockholm, and with our collaborators in Japan, China, France and Great Britain but Littlephant is represented all over the world through our retailers and web.

 – How can we encourage this, and how do Littlephant's products help children to be imaginative?